List of Oz characters (post-Baum): Snufferbux

-Snufferbux, full name, Snufforious Buxorious Blundorious Boroso, is a bear who appears in Ojo in Oz.
+Snufferbux, full name, Snufforious Buxorious Blundorious Boroso, is a bear who appears in Thompson's Ojo in Oz (1933).
 A group of gypsies captured Snufferbux with a bucket of honey and used him to perform for them.
 He gained his freedom when he fell in with Ojo and Realbad.
 Snufferbux accompanied them in their journey across Munchkin Country.
 After Mooj is defeated, Ozma provided Snufferbux with satisfaction by having the gypsies that captured him exiled from the Land of Oz.